Get The Latest Yoyo Insights

 Conservative Party Manifesto 2019

-Considering our mission is to modernize the high street retail experience, Yoyo views this promise as good news (if the Tories keep it).
+Considering Yoyo’s mission is to modernise the high street retail experience, we view this promise as good news (if kept!).

 There’s no doubt the high street has taken a bashing in recent years, as online shopping grows.

-Although 82% of transactions continue to take place in physical stores (source: ONS) – and high street retailers, which are harnessing the right technology to deliver better customer experiences, are seeing a healthy return on investment.
+But 82% of transactions continue to take place in physical stores (source: ONS) – and those high street retailers that are harnessing the right technology to deliver better customer experiences are seeing a healthy return on investment.